hardik05/Damn_Vulnerable_C_Program/Damn_Vulnerable_C_lib/README.md

-Damn Vulnerable C lin for * nix based systems.
+Damn Vulnerable C library for * nix based systems. fuzz with any of the fuzzers.